123datalearning/123datalearning.github.io/index.md

 ### Your data, at scale.

-Founded by [Christophe Bismuth](https://www.linkedin.com/in/cbismuth) with more than 15 years of expertise in large-scale data-driven systems, **123 Data Learning** helps its customers to overcome their _never-ending_ Big Data challenges.
+Founded by [Christophe Bismuth](https://www.linkedin.com/in/cbismuth) with 15 years of expertise in Software Engineering and large-scale data-driven systems, **123 Data Learning** helps companies to overcome their _never-ending_ Big Data challenges.

 I'm here to help you choose Big Data technologies and get them up & running all along with your beloved in-house engineers.

-And I'm also here make you gain expertise and your hands on technologies you would have already deployed.
+And I'm also here to make you gain expertise and get your hands on technologies you would have already deployed.

 Let's get in touch and talk about you and your projects!